p. Provisions, contingent liabilities and contingent assets

 Level 1: The fair value of the quoted equity investments are based on market price at the reporting date.

 Level 3: The Investments measured at fair value and falling under fair value hierarchy Level 3 are valued on the basis of valuation reports provided by valuers with the exception of certain investments, where the impact of fair valuation of investment is considered as insignificant and hence carrying value and fair value is considered as same.
 The valuers have considered discounted cashflow method for the purpose of valuation of investments.
 The significant unobservable inputs involved are primarily growth rate, discount rate and terminal growth rate.
-The relationship of significant unobservable value and fair value is as follow:
+The relationship of significant unobservable value and fair value is as follows:

-The estimated fair value will increase/(decrease) if the expected growth rate and terminal rate increases/(decreases); the estimated fair value will (decrease)/increase if the expected discount rate increases/(decreases)
+the estimated fair value will increase/(decrease) if the expected growth rate and terminal rate increases/(decreases); the estimated fair value will (decrease)/increase if the expected discount rate increases/(decreases)"

 33. Financial risk management